Shamita Shetty

-Shamita Shetty (born 2 February 1979) is an Indian Bollywood actress, model and interior designer.
-She made her Hindi film debut in the musical romance film Mohabbatein (2000), which earned her the IIFA Award for Star Debut of the Year – Female.
+Shamita Shetty (born 2 February 1979) is an Indian actress and interior designer.
+The younger sister of actress Shilpa Shetty, she made her acting debut with the romantic drama Mohabbatein (2000), which earned her the IIFA Award for Star Debut of the Year – Female.
+She went on to do films including Bewafaa (2005), Zeher (2005) and Cash (2007).

-She went on to do films including Bewafaa (2005) and Cash (2007).
-Following this, she participated in several reality television shows like Bigg Boss 3 (2009) and Jhalak Dikhhla Jaa (2015).
-Later, she was a finalist on the stunt-based show Khatron Ke Khiladi 9 (2019) and the game reality series Bigg Boss OTT (2021) and Bigg Boss 15 (2021–2022).
+Following a career hiatus and downturn, Shetty participated in several reality television shows, such as Jhalak Dikhhla Jaa (2015), Fear Factor: Khatron Ke Khiladi (2019), and Bigg Boss in 2009 and 2021.

 Early life

-Shetty was born on 2 February 1979 in a Tulu-speaking Bunt family, in Mumbai.
-Her late father Surendra and her mother Sunanda were manufacturers of tamper-proof water caps in the pharmaceutical industry.
-Shilpa Shetty is her elder sister.
+Shetty was born on 2 February 1979.
+She belongs to a Tulu-speaking Bunt family that are based in Mumbai.
+Her late father Surendra Shetty and mother Sunanda were manufacturers of tamper proof water caps in the pharmaceutical industry.
+Well-known actress Shilpa Shetty is her elder sister.

-She did her schooling from St. Anthony's Girls' High School, Mumbai.
-After completing her degree in commerce from Sydenham College, Shetty did a fashion designing diploma from SNDT College, Mumbai.
+Shetty did her schooling from St. Anthony's Girls' High School, Mumbai.
+After completing her degree in commerce from Sydenham College, she did a fashion designing diploma from SNDT College, Mumbai.
 After this, she started her internship with fashion designer Manish Malhotra, but Manish saw a spark in her and suggested to prep her for her acting career.
 In 2011, Shetty decided to follow her passion in interior design.
 Her first solo project was Royalty, a club in Mumbai.
 Later, her love for interior design pushed her to do a diploma from Central Saint Martins and Inchbald School of Design in London.